41 Birth of a Cult

 Uzza: A declaration of faith, what you profess to believe in.
 What the early believers professed to believe in was that there was only one god.

 Bob: That is what Jews and Christians also believe isn't it?

 Uzza: Yes.
-That is why they did not perceive the believers as much of a threat and vice versa and why, for the most part, were well treated by the believers as demonstrated by Muhammad at Tabuk.
+That is why, like the Jews of Medina, they did not perceive the believers as much of a threat and vice versa and why, for the most part, were well treated by the believers as demonstrated by Muhammad at Tabuk.

 Gerry: What about the part of the Shahadah where Muhammad is the Messenger of God?

 Uzza: That was added later.
 It may have been al-Zubayr's idea.
 At least he was the first to make it official by issuing a coin during the Second Fitna on which was stamped what has been called the second Shahadah, a declaration that Muhammad is the Messenger of Allah.
 Al-Malik adopted both the coinage and the saying perhaps as a way of telling the believers in the south that the believers in the north believed the same thing.
 Al-Malik was a practical man, he may have also added the second Shahadah so that Jews and Christians could not avoid paying the jizya by repeating the Shahadah about there being only one god when asked to so.